Exact solutions in quantum field theory under rotation: Rigidly-rotating quantum systems in curved space-time

 Some of the most astrophysically important space-times with rotation are Kerr black holes \cite{Kerr:1963ud}.
 These black holes are asymptotically flat, that is, far from the black hole the space-time approaches Minkowski space-time, rather than adS space-time as for the black holes discussed in the previous paragraph.
-Kerr black holes therefore always have an SOL, a surface on which an observer must travel at the speed-of-light in order to corotate with the black hole's event horizon.
+Kerr black holes therefore always have an SLS, a surface on which an observer must travel at the speed-of-light in order to corotate with the black hole's event horizon.
 The quantum state describing a black hole in thermal equilibrium with radiation at the Hawking temperature is known as the Hartle-Hawking state \cite{Hartle:1976tp}.
 In contrast to the situation for asymptotically adS rotating black holes, such a state cannot be defined for a quantum scalar field on an asymptotically flat Kerr black hole \cite{Kay:1988mu,Ottewill:2000qh}.
-Indeed, it can be shown that any quantum state which is isotropic in a frame rigidly-rotating with the event horizon of the black hole must be divergent at the SOL \cite{Ottewill:2000yr}.
+Indeed, it can be shown that any quantum state which is isotropic in a frame rigidly-rotating with the event horizon of the black hole must be divergent at the SLS \cite{Ottewill:2000yr}.
 If the black hole is enclosed inside a reflecting mirror sufficiently close to the event horizon of the black hole, then a Hartle-Hawking state can be defined for a quantum scalar field \cite{Duffy:2005mz}.
 Interestingly, this state is not exactly rigidly-rotating with the angular speed of the horizon \cite{Duffy:2005mz}.
 For a quantum fermion field, it is possible to define a Hartle-Hawking-like state on the Kerr black hole without the mirror present \cite{Casals:2013}.
-While this state is also not exactly rigidly-rotating, it is nonetheless divergent on the SOL \cite{Casals:2013}.
+While this state is also not exactly rigidly-rotating, it is nonetheless divergent on the SLS \cite{Casals:2013}.

 Rotating black hole space-times are much more complicated that the toy model of rigidly-rotating states on Minkowski space-time that we consider in this chapter.
 However, the key physics remains the same in both situations.
-Namely, rigidly-rotating states cannot be defined for a quantum scalar field if there is an SOL present.
-Rigidly-rotating thermal states can be defined for a quantum fermion field, even when there is an SOL, but such states diverge as the SOL is approached.
+Namely, rigidly-rotating states cannot be defined for a quantum scalar field if there is an SLS present.
+Rigidly-rotating thermal states can be defined for a quantum fermion field, even when there is an SLS, but such states diverge as the SLS is approached.